Information Quality Guidelines-Section 515

 · Use Reliable Data Sources

 Much of the information disseminated by GSA is based on GSA administrative data files.
 These files contain information used to manage GSA programs, including data to determine product and service pricing and to compute lease payments.
 GSA's individual Service and Staff Offices conduct ongoing reviews of GSA data systems to ensure accuracy.
 In support of these activities, GSA employs outside contractors to review GSA's quality control methodology and processes to confirm the validity of its review processes.
-GSA administrative data are also covered under GSA's Financial Management Systems and conform to the high standards of financial accountability demanded by these Systems.
+GSA administrative data is also covered under GSA's Financial Management Systems and conforms to the high standards of financial accountability demanded by these systems.
 These financial management systems are mandated by the Office of Management and Budget and are designed to provide complete, reliable, consistent, timely and useful management information to enable agencies to carry out their fiduciary responsibilities.

 GSA-sponsored surveys are conducted using methodologies that are consistent with generally accepted statistical, financial, and scientific standards for all aspects of survey development, including sample frame development, statistical design of the survey sample, questionnaire design and testing, data collection, sampling and coverage errors, non-response analysis, imputation of missing data, weights and variance estimates.
 GSA surveys follow guidelines and policies set forth in the Paperwork Reduction Act and other regulations related to the conduct of government surveys.
 GSA also prepares information products using data produced or maintained by other federal agencies and established survey organizations.
 All such external survey and administrative data used by GSA are produced using generally accepted scientific and statistical methodologies.

 Where samples from administrative data files are employed for analysis, sound statistical methods are employed to develop samples.
 Staff producing statistical publications are knowledgeable about the content, structure and limitations of the administrative data files and maintain working relations with staff who create, update and maintain these files.
 Where administrative files are linked to surveys for analysis, sound procedures for extracting and linking external data files are developed and tested by technically qualified staff.
 Samples from administrative files are evaluated to ensure that samples are representative of the underlying administrative data files.
-Estimates prepared form external data sources are reviewed to ensure that the data extraction and linkage processes were implemented correctly.
+Estimates prepared from external data sources are reviewed to ensure that the data extraction and linkage processes were implemented correctly.

 · Use Sound Analytic Techniques